 Several sandwich purveyors in the Albuquerque area won’t use hoagie rolls baked in the Albuquerque area, citing our water’s “chemical” taste as an off-putting influence on how baked bread tastes.
 DG’s obtains its hoagie rolls from the Le Paris French Bakery, an Albuquerque treasure.
 The hoagie rolls are actually quite good!
 The exterior crust crunches when you bite into it, but the insides are soft and chewy, a nice repository for nestling meats, condiments and seasonings.

-A triumvirate of companions with whom I frequently dine consider the Green Chile Philly to be the be-all and end-all for sandwich sumptuousness in Albuquerque.
-The standard-bearer is currently Itsa Italian Ice in Albuquerque and until it closed in 2011, Rocco’s Pizzeria in Rio Rancho.
+27 June 2011: A triumvirate of companions with whom I frequently dine consider the Green Chile Philly to be the be-all and end-all for sandwich sumptuousness in Albuquerque.
+The standard-bearer is currently Philly’s N Fries in Albuquerque and until it closed in 2011, Rocco’s Pizzeria in Rio Rancho.
 The former is beloved for its flavor and the latter for its size.
 The quest for a Green Chile Philly which matches Itsa for flavor and Rocco’s for sheer size may have been answered by DG’s Deli where a jumbo-sized sandwich is redolent with the flavor of sliced choice ribeye steak, mushrooms, onions, bell peppers, white American cheese and green chile.
 It’s a tasty sandwich with both piquancy, but not necessarily the size sandwich savants crave.
 White American cheese is an under-utilized, under-appreciated cheese which puts the flavor profile all together on this sandwich.
 It’s so good, however, that Sr. Plata, having consumed the ten-inch jumbo complained it was too small.